Seeking the Way: The Greatest Hits

 The first three songs are taken from the band's 2000 release Of One Blood.
 They have been completely remixed and remastered.
 The next two tracks (4 and 5) are taken from the band's 2001 Japanese EP Deadworld (despite both songs appearing on later releases).
 These two tracks have also been remixed and remastered.

+Album title is taken from the lyric of the song, "Thoughts Without Words".